FRC1257/robotics-training/docs/frc/1-Basics/5d-First_Bindings.md

 # First Bindings (Roller Intake)

 Now that we have created the commands, we need a way to actually call/use them.
 This is where bindings come in.
 All of the commands are bound to certain buttons/triggers on an Xbox controller so we can control the robot.

 Button bindings are created in the file `RobotContainer.java.` Certain parts in this file will be omitted for brevity, so read other lessons to get a full picture of what `RobotContainer` entails.

+Here is the flowchart explaining the entire program again.
+If the flowchart does not load, please [press here](https://drive.google.com/file/d/1OdYeyfamvG7weoWkQY1DDX4__NVKelgm/view?usp=sharing) to view a copy of it.

+<iframe frameborder="0" style="width:100%;height:343px;" src="https://app.diagrams.net/?lightbox=1&highlight=0000ff&edit=_blank&layers=1&nav=1&title=Roller%20Intake%20Flowchart.drawio#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1OdYeyfamvG7weoWkQY1DDX4__NVKelgm%26export%3Ddownload"></iframe>

+For our flowchart, this section corresponds to the red bottom left section of the flowchart, where we check what button is pressed and schedule the appropriate command.

 ## Robot Container Format